 Neurodiversity, system collaborations and transition services for youth with disabilities are some of the most cutting-edge topics in the wider world of disability employment.
 Fostering cooperation between different programs is critical for achieving transformative results for people with significant barriers to employment.

 The Neurodiversity at Work programs at the Kennedy Krieger Institute is built on a foundation of interdisciplinary and interagency collaboration.
 It offers critical lessons and emerging practices for other youth serving agencies, organizations, and programs.
-Please join us for this special webinar where we will unpack and discuss in detail what makes Kennedy Krieger’s work successful.
+This webinar discussed in detail what makes Kennedy Krieger’s work successful.

 Stacey Herman M.S Ed, CESP, is the Director of Neurodiversity and Community Workforce Development at Kennedy Krieger Institute.
 Her role includes the creation and supervision of programs designed to support individuals with disabilities as they transition to the workforce and access their community.
 This role allows Stacey to interact directly with individuals while working with multiple departments inside Kennedy Krieger Institute and the business community to raise awareness, train and develop employment opportunities for individuals of all abilities.
 Stacey lead’s Kennedy Krieger Institute’s Neurodiversity at Work programs, working with community leaders, business professionals, and policy makers to realize the Institute’s long-term goal of improving employment outcomes for individuals with disabilities.